 Spark deep discussion and reflection with your students with an Anti Bullying Debate question.

-Extra credit: Read last year’s blog reflecting on the first 2020 presidential election and using it as an example of what not to do in preparation for respectful debates in your classroom.
+Extra credit: Watch past or upcoming debates on your local news channel and use it as an example of what not to do in preparation for respectful debates in your classroom.

 Week 4: Create a Public Service Announcement